Privacy notice

 Jaffe Porter Crossick LLP (trading as JPC) of Omni House, 252 Belsize Road, London NW6 4BT is a limited liability partnership registered in England under the company registration no. OC329562 (“the firm”).
 The firm is regulated by the Solicitors Regulation Authority and its SRA number is 471111.

 The information we request from you and process will depend on the work we are doing for you.
 In many cases personal data will be restricted to basic information, such as name, address, gender, contact details and information needed to complete our ID Requirements.
-Some of the work we do may require us to ask for more sensitive information such as bank statements, medical records and death certificates.
-We will also obtain your bank details where we need to send monies to you from our client account.
-We will only hold and use your personal information which is relevant and necessary to complete our contract with you.

 The primary reason for collecting and processing your personal data is to allow us to carry out our contract with you – which will ordinarily be to represent you and carry out your legal work.
 Our lawful basis for holding your personal data can be found in Article 6(1)(b) of the GDPR.